Just so we are clear, it's not all doom and gloom. I'm not all doom and gloom.

 In the movie Garden State there is this speech about home which is beautiful but, (I think) hecka depressing:

 You know that point in your life when you realize the house you grew up in isn't really your home anymore?
 All of a sudden even though you have some place where you put your stuff*, that idea of home is gone. [...]
 You'll see one day when you move out it just sort of happens one day and it's gone.
 You feel like you can never get it back.
 It's like you feel homesick for a place that doesn't even exist.
 Maybe it's like this rite of passage, you know.
 You won't ever have this feeling again until you create a new idea of home for yourself, you know, for your kids, for the family you start, it's like a cycle or something.
 I don't know, but I miss the idea of it, you know.
 Maybe that's all family really is.
-A group of people that miss the same imaginary place.
+A group of people that miss the same imaginary place.*changed that word

 It's a speech that resonates with college students-- displaced youth that they are.
 And maybe it sounds like I'm saying the same thing as the above quote, but I'm not.
 If you read a little deeper into my statement then it's clear that I don't agree with Garden State.